hollyjanedalton/final_ironhack_project/README.md

 ---

 ### Inspiration: Geospatial Analysis is on the rise!
 Geospatial data analysis goes beyond determining not just what happens, but also where and why it happens, at a specific place and/or time.
 Companies are using geospatial data for site selection of new stores, market analysis, locating real-time hotspots, and even for suppy-chain optimization and fraud detection.
+Using Starbucks location data, I answer a few strategic business questions with my analysis:

 1. How has Starbucks expanded overseas?
       - What are the top 15 countries with the most Starbucks stores?
       - What are the top countries with the most Starbucks stores, per capita?
       - What are the top countries with highest density of Starbucks stores, by area?
 2. Where in the world do the earliest Starbucks locations open, and at what time?
-3. What two Starbucks locations are the closest in proximity to one another?
+3. Where in the world are the two Starbucks locations closest in proximity to one another?

 #### Data: 16 location features of over 28,000 Starbucks Locations
-##### Here's a quick look at the uncleaned dataset
+##### Here's a quick look at the raw dataset
 <img src="./small_data_photo.png">

 #### I eliminated many of the features and focused my analysis on: